Top BIM Software Tools in 2023

 Shortcomings:

-- Some of the more specific tools have not been up to the modern standards for years now
+- Some of the more specific tools have not been up to modern standards for years now

 - The program itself is very slow and takes a long time to load initially